 Benefits of Planting Coriander at your Home Garden

-This herb is a great addition to your herb garden for it can be useful for a lot of recipes.
-It also boasts of various health benefits that you may want to get a hold of easily.
+This herb is a great addition to your herb garden, for it can be useful for a lot of recipes.
+It also boasts various health benefits that you may want to easily get a hold of.
 Here are some compelling reasons why you should grow your own coriander plant at home:

 Coriander is an incredibly easy plant to grow.
 Its seeds can be sown directly to the garden at any time after the last frost.
 It loves the sun, but it will thrive in the shade.
 You also don’t have to wait for a long time to harvest its leaves – it grows pretty quickly, giving off leaves ready for harvest after only a few weeks.
 It reseeds itself at the end of its life cycle.

-However, remember that coriander is easy to bolt in the summer heat, and when it does, the leaves thin out, turn bitter and are no longer edible.
-Don’t worry if it happens, though, for it will soon burst out edible white flower and produce coriander seeds.
+However, remember that coriander is easy to bolt in the summer heat, and when it does, the leaves thin out, turn bitter, and are no longer edible.
+Don’t worry if it happens, though, for it will soon burst out an edible white flower and produce coriander seeds.

 To have a continuous supply of coriander greens, plant them every few weeks all summer long if you live in the north.
-But if you live in the south, consider growing the herb in the spring and fall because the summer heat will affect both the growth and taste of the leaves.
+But if you live in the south, consider growing the herb in the spring and fall because the summer heat will affect the leaves’ growth and taste.

 It’s a great convenience to have your own cilantro supply fresh from your garden.
 This herb can be added to different kinds of dishes and snacks.